godotengine/godot-docs/classes/class_navigationregion3d.rst

 - void **bake_navigation_mesh** **(** :ref:`bool<class_bool>` on_thread=true **)**

 Bakes the :ref:`NavigationMesh<class_NavigationMesh>`.
 If ``on_thread`` is set to ``true`` (default), the baking is done on a separate thread.
 Baking on separate thread is useful because navigation baking is not a cheap operation.
 When it is completed, it automatically sets the new :ref:`NavigationMesh<class_NavigationMesh>`.
 Please note that baking on separate thread may be very slow if geometry is parsed from meshes as async access to each mesh involves heavy synchronization.
-Also, please note that baking on a separate thread is automatically disabled on operating systems that cannot use threads (such as HTML5 with threads disabled).
+Also, please note that baking on a separate thread is automatically disabled on operating systems that cannot use threads (such as Web with threads disabled).

 ----